n4kz/weaver/readme.md

 Weaver will collect logs for you and send anything from subtasks stdout and stderr to udp4:localhost:8092 (or any other port of your choice).
 In debug mode this functionality is disabled and logs are printed to stdout.
-To do something with this logs you can simply say
+To do something with this logs you can use monitor mode

+	weaver monitor

+Or any other program capable to capture udp

 	socat udp4-listen:8092 stdout

 # Copyright and License

-Copyright 2012, 2013 Alexander Nazarov.
+Copyright 2012-2014 Alexander Nazarov.
 All rights reserved.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by